-There are three jurisdictions that administer the roadways within the County: State, cities, and Spokane County.
+There are three jurisdictions that administer the roadways within the County; State, cities, and Spokane County.
 Spokane Regional Transportation Council (SRTC) is the regional coordinating agency for transportation planning.
 Spokane County adopts a six-year Transportation Improvement Program (TIP) and an Annual Construction Program yearly through requirements of the Growth Management Act (GMA).
 It also adopts a longer-range transportation element to assure transportation improvements are consistent with the pace, location, and intensity of forecast growth described in the comprehensive plan.
-The 2023-2028 Transportation Improvement Program and 2023 Annual Construction Program Can be found at https://www.spokanecounty.org/983/Transportation-Improvement-Program .
-Public transportation facilities, including public transit is addressed in Spokane County's transportation element of the Comprehensive Plan.
+The 2022-2027 Transportation Improvement Program and 2022 Annual Construction Program is included within Appendix A. Public transportation facilities, including public transit is addressed in Spokane County's transportation element of the Comprehensive Plan.